yoonghm/Examples/ATWINC1500/README.md

 It support WPA/WPA2 personal, WPA Enterpeise, TLS security protocols. it provides DHCP, DNS, TCP/IP (IPv4), UDP, HTTP and HTTPS network protocols.

+When it is in AP (Access Point) mode, it only supports 1 client.

 The references to the ATWINC15x0-MR210xB module include the module devices listed in the following:

 - ATWINC1500-MR210PB (4 MB flash, OTA, PCB antenna)